mikefarah/yq/pkg/yqlib/doc/operators/traverse-read.md

 ```

 ## Special characters
-Use quotes with brackets around path elements with special characters
+Use quotes with square brackets around path elements with special characters

 Given a sample.yml file of:
 ```yaml